Summer 2022 Registration Information

 Tallahassee, FL 32306-2480

-- Students who have selected the student health insurance and cancel their schedules must notify the Health Compliance Office at firstname.lastname@example.org.
+Students who have elected to purchase student health insurance and cancel their schedules must notify the Health Compliance Office at email@example.com.
 Insurance charges are NOT automatically removed from the student’s account when schedules change.

 All students (degree-seeking and non-degree) who wish to leave the University after the fourth day of a term must officially withdraw from the University no later than seven days prior to the last day of the semester or term.
 See the “Academic Calendar” for the specific deadline date.
 For more information, contact Withdrawal Services at (850) 644-1741.
 Students who withdraw within the first seven weeks of a term (to be adjusted accordingly for Summer term and session) have no liability for grades.
 Under documented exceptional circumstances (beyond the student’s control), as determined by the appropriate academic dean, a student withdrawing from the University may receive “WD” grades in all courses taken that term.
 Students who do not officially withdraw will be assigned a grade of “F” for each course for which they are registered but fail to attend.
 These grading policies also apply to courses taken S/U.